 Even if you are not sure that you want to report the incident to the police or DPS, a medical center can collect physical evidence and preserve it anonymously while you take time to decide.
-If you later choose to file a criminal complaint or a complaint with Judicial Affairs, this forensic evidence may be pivotal in strengthening your case.
+If you later choose to file a criminal complaint or a complaint with the Office of Student Conduct & Community Responsibility, this forensic evidence may be pivotal in strengthening your case.

 To preserve physical evidence, do not wash your face or hands, bathe, brush your teeth, eat or drink, douche, change your clothes, or move or remove anything from the area that the incident occurred (bed linens, etc.).